 First, you will notice the scale on the left.
 It is not your typical linear scale with equal spacing between hashes.
 Instead, it is a logarithmic scale which shows increments increasing by a factor of 10.

 If you produced the same S&P 500 chart using a typical linear scale, it would produce something very similar to the chart displaying Warren Buffett’s wealth across his lifetime.
 And even if you cannot manage to amass $10,000 from day one, do not worry.

 You can learn how to build wealth from nothing simply by sticking with small contributions and increasing them across time.
-The point is to hold these low-cost, diversified investments for long periods of time.
+The point is to hold these low-cost, diversified investments in the stock market for long periods of time when saving for retirement.

 The difficulty comes when you’re only learning how to build wealth in your 40’s and you are behind the curve.